-5.3.2 WSP Population Monitoring
+5.4.2 WSP Population Monitoring

-Year round monitoring of the Balboa Peninsula would also occur between Balboa Pier and the Wedge by the "WSP Partners", such as Sea and Sage Audubon or other suitable groups or organizations to document WSP use.
+Year-round monitoring of the Balboa Peninsula would also occur between Balboa Pier and the Wedge by the "WSP Partners", such as Sea and Sage Audubon or other suitable groups or organizations to document WSP use.
 Support of such local organizations will be pursued to expand monitoring efforts on the City's behalf.
 Monitoring protocols and the field survey form would be consistent with the window survey methodology as prescribed by the WSP Recovery Plan (Appendix E).
 Collaboration with other agencies, such as USFWS, may provide additional data on the WSP Balboa Peninsula population to inform the City's adaptive management efforts.
 The City recognizes the need for establishing a reliable, consistent and robust data set that will be needed to inform adaptive management decisions.

-Additionally, the City has a proposal for monitoring of WSP and activities within the Critical Habitat area by a graduate student or students currently enrolled in the Graduate Environmental Studies Program at California State University at Fullerton beginning with the 2019/2020 wintering season that will also include monitoring of activities on the beach that have potential effects on the WSP.
+Additionally, as noted, the City has implemented monitoring of WSP and activities within the Critical Habitat area by a graduate student or students currently enrolled in the Graduate Environmental Studies Program at CSUF beginning with the 2019/2020 wintering season that will also include monitoring of activities on the beach that have potential effects on the WSP.
 Data collected would be used in making recommendations relative to adaptive management for the WSP.
-The three areas surveyed by Josh Weinik during the 2013 - 2015 period would be included in the surveys to provide data relative to the within wintering season movements as this may be important information, necessary to understanding the requirements of and associated management of the WSP.
+Currently, monitoring is occurring within the Critical Habitat area and ACA area east to the Wedge.
+Based on this initial phase of monitoring it is recommended that the area to the west of the Balboa Pier surveyed by Josh Weinik during the 2013 - 2015 period would be included in the surveys to provide data relative to the within wintering season movements as this may be important information, necessary to understanding the requirements of and associated management of the WSP.

-5.3.3 WSP Technical Working Group Pilot Program
+5.4.3 WSP Technical Working Group Pilot Program

-To effectively implement that Adaptive Management program for the wintering WSP associated with Critical Habitat Unit 48 and proposed ACA to the east, the City will establish a WSP Technical Working Group Pilot Program ("WSPTWGPP") that would meet twice annually to review the WSP data in conjunction with other data and information provided by the City regarding the various activities (e.g., animal control, dune restoration, etc.).
+To effectively implement that Adaptive Management program for the wintering WSP associated with Critical Habitat Unit 48 and proposed ACA to the east, the City will establish a WSP Technical Working Group Pilot Program ("WSPTWGPP") that would meet quarterly to review the WSP data in conjunction with other data and information provided by the City regarding the various activities (e.g., animal control, dune restoration, etc.) as well as data that informs the Adaptive Management Program.
 The WSPTWGPP would initially be convened for a three-year period at which time, the program would be subject to refinements as determined appropriate during the initial three-year pilot period.
 The Working Group would include representatives from the City Departments who operate or participate in beach management.
 The effort would be led by the Natural Resources Supervisor from the Recreation and Senior Services Department.
 The Working Group would also include two residents living in the area, USFWS, and a representative from Sea and Sage Audubon.
-The Working Group would be responsible for making management recommendations regarding implementation of the adaptive management measures in response to the monitoring data and ongoing management actions.
+The California Department of Fish and Wildlife (CDFW) and Coastal Commission staff would also be invited to serve on the working group but their participation would not be required if they are unable to participate The Working Group would be responsible for making management recommendations regarding implementation of the adaptive management measures in response to the monitoring data and ongoing management actions.